Progress on reforms

 - better protection of the State’s financial interests.

 The Mineral and Energy Resources (Financial Provisioning) Act 2018 (the Act) commenced on 1 April 2019.
 The Act replaces previous financial assurance requirements under the Environmental Protection Act 1994 (EP Act) with the Financial Provisioning Scheme (the Scheme).

 The Scheme will reduce the financial risk to Government in the event a holder of a resource authority or small scale mining tenure (holder) fails to meet their environmental and rehabilitation obligations.
 Over time, abandoned mines will be rehabilitated and rehabilitation techniques will be improved through grants provided from the Scheme’s Financial Provisioning Fund.

 The Act also amended the Environmental Protection Act 1994 (EP Act) to require mining companies to develop Progressive Rehabilitation and Closure Plans.
-Those reforms will commence later in 2019 and help achieve the first major milestone of the Government’s broad reforms to improve rehabilitation of mined land on a progressive basis, rather than at the end of a mine’s life.
+Those reforms commenced in November 2019 and help achieve the first major milestone of the Government’s broad reforms to improve rehabilitation of mined land on a progressive basis, rather than at the end of a mine’s life.

 While this milestone has been met, further reforms are still occurring and these initiatives are outlined below.